Error codes

 E011: Undefined channel

 The channel is missing from the platform.
 Ensure that the spelling is correct.
-Sometimes channels are not defined in ARXML and must be added manually, for example by adding a DBC file:
+Sometimes channels aren't defined in ARXML and must be added manually, for example by adding a DBC file:

 channels: